Earl of Bridgewater: Creation for the Egerton family (1617)

 The last Duke was succeeded in the other titles by his first cousin once removed, the seventh Earl.
 He was the son of the Right Reverend the Hon.
 John Egerton, Bishop of Durham, son of the Right Reverend the Hon.
 Henry Egerton, Bishop of Hereford, youngest son of the third Earl.
 Lord Bridgewater was a General in the Army and also sat as Tory Member of Parliament for Morpeth and for Brackley.
 He was childless and on his death in 1823 the titles passed to his younger brother, the eighth Earl.
 He was known as a patron of science as well as a great eccentric.
 Lord Bridgewater never married and on his death in 1829 his titles became extinct.

 In the early 17th century, Thomas Egerton, 1st Viscount Brackley, had purchased Ashridge House in Hertfordshire, one of the largest country houses in England, from Queen Elizabeth I, who had inherited it from her father who had appropriated it after the dissolution of the monasteries in 1539.
 Ashridge House served the Egerton family as a residence until the 19th century.
 The Egertons later had a family chapel (the Bridgewater Chapel) with burial vault in Little Gaddesden Church, where many monuments commemorate the Dukes and Earls of Bridgewater and their families.
 Among those buried here is the 3rd Duke of Bridgewater.

 Lady Amelia Egerton, sister of the seventh and eighth Earls, married Sir Abraham Hume, 2nd Baronet.
 Their daughter Sophia Hume married John Cust, 1st Earl Brownlow.
 Their grandson John William Spencer Brownlow Egerton-Cust, 2nd Earl Brownlow (1842–1867), assumed the additional surname of Egerton and inherited the Bridgewater estates after a lengthy lawsuit (see the Baron Brownlow for additional information on the Cust family).
 Also, Lady Louisa Egerton, daughter of the first Duke of Bridgewater, married Granville Leveson-Gower, 1st Marquess of Stafford.
 Their son George Leveson-Gower, 2nd Marquess of Stafford, was created Duke of Sutherland in 1833.
 His second son Lord Francis Leveson-Gower assumed by Royal licence the surname of Egerton in lieu of Leveson-Gower according to the will of the third Duke of Bridgewater.
 In 1846 the Brackley and Ellesmere titles were revived when he was made Viscount Brackley and Earl of Ellesmere.
 The Hon.
 Thomas Egerton, of Tatton Park, Cheshire, youngest son of the second Earl of Bridgewater, was the grandfather of Hester Egerton (d.
 1780).
 She married William Tatton.
 In 1780 they assumed by Royal licence the surname of Egerton in lieu of Tatton.
 Their great-grandson William Tatton Egerton was created Baron Egerton in 1859.

-A scoundrel claiming to be the long-lost but rightful Duke of Bridgewater appears in the 1885 novel Adventures of Huckleberry Finn by Mark Twain, which is set before the American Civil War.